 The generic market also allows for different distortions in the supply chain payments than what are seen in the brand name market.
-Generic drugs often have the largest difference between their WAC and the national average drug acquisition cost (NADAC), meaning that there is a lot of flexibility for different margins for different stakeholders in the supply chain.
-Generic companies are often competing with other generic companies selling the therapeutically equivalent products and use the combination of list and actual sales price to get favorable procurement decisions.
+Generic drugs often have the largest difference between their WAC and the national average drug acquisition cost (NADAC), meaning that there is a lot of https://jamanetwork.com/journals/jama-health-forum/fullarticle/2810783 flexibility for different margins for different stakeholders in the supply chain.
+Generic companies are often competing with other generic companies selling therapeutically equivalent products and use the combination of list and actual sales price to get favorable procurement decisions.